 “The City of Detroit is excited to be a part of Cities4Forests to amplify our work to restore a vital tree canopy in our city to provide the safety, cooling, air quality, and stormwater benefits of trees to more Detroiters.
 We are exploring innovative opportunities to use vacant land throughout our city to create a better quality of life for all Detroiters and this opportunity fits right in.”

 Although famous for its music and car production, Detroit was once known as the City of Trees.
 From the 1800s until the 1950s, the city possessed more trees per capita than any industrialized city in the world.
 But Detroit also has a complex relationship with trees and forests, which were largely neglected in past decades as the city sought to meet urgent needs with limited budgets.
 The city sees tremendous potential for growth in the natural infrastructure provided by trees and forests, which mitigate air pollution, cool the local climate, and improve water management.
 It also hopes to demonstrate how trees and forests can offer cost savings to financially-constrained city budgets.

-Local parks and forests are abundant and have always been part of Detroit’s legacy and many are now in need of better care to maintain their value and equity for all or our residents.
-As our street trees and parks are challenged with a high cost of maintenance, we see new tools for tracking and maintaining trees that will play a big role in sustaining and developing our natural infrastructure.
+Local parks and forests are abundant and have always been part of Detroit’s legacy, and many are now in need of better care to maintain their value and equity for all residents.
+As street trees and parks are challenged with a high maintenance cost, there are now new tools for tracking and maintaining trees that will play a big role in sustaining and developing natural infrastructure.